 - There was no probable cause to pull you over

 Driving Under the Influence | Colorado Revised Statutes – Read the section of the Revised Statutes to learn more about the laws governing driving under the influence in Colorado.
 You can read the precise definition of the crime, find additional information about DWAI and DUI per se, and how juveniles are charged.

 Alcohol DUI | Colorado DMV – Visit the official website of the Colorado DMV to learn more about their penalties for DUI.
 You can learn about expressed consent, alcohol courses, information about DMV hearings and reinstating an out-of-state license in Colorado.

 Lawyer for Second DUI in Colorado Springs, CO

 The laws governing DUI change regularly, and it’s advised anyone charged with the crime is informed of these laws.
 Law Offices of Clifton Black, P.C. will answer any questions you have regarding DUI and guide you through the complicated legal process.
 Call (719) 328-1616 to schedule a time to speak with us.

-Law Offices of Clifton Black, P.C. defends those accused of DUI in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. defends those accused of DUI in areas such as Colorado Springs, Denver, and Littleton.